facebook/react-native-website/website/versioned_docs/version-0.63/native-modules-ios.md

 At this point you have set up the basic scaffolding for your native module in iOS.
 Test that out by accessing the native module and invoking it’s exported method in JavaScript.

-Find a place in your application where you would like to add a call to the native module’s `createCalendarEvent` method.
-In the following example we created a component, NewModuleButton, and will invoke the native module inside the onPress function.
+Find a place in your application where you would like to call into `CalendarModule.createCalendarEvent`.
+In the following example we created a component, NewModuleButton.
+We will invoke the native module method inside its onPress event callback.

 ```jsx
 import React from 'react';